bcoyle73/react-twilio-starter/README.md

 ### React Frontend
 * Clone this front end repo
 * run **npm install**
 * All server side URLs are defined in single file to make it easy to configure custom urls for any Twilio functions you have copied or created yourself.
-Configure your Function URLs in the /src/configureURLs.js file
+Configure your Function URLs in the /src/configureUrls.js file
+  * Copy src/configureUrls_SAMPLE.js to configureUrls.js
   * Set base_url to your Twilio Runtime URL: https://www.twilio.com/console/runtime/overview
   * Set taskRouterToken to path you defined
   * Set clientToken to path you defined